-Of the total acquired identified intangible assets, we allocated \$2.3 million to developed technology, \$0.5 million to customer relationships, and \$2.6 million to in-process research and development.
-Identified finite-lived intangible assets consist of developed technology and customer relationships that will be amortized as cost of revenue and sales and marketing expense, respectively, ratably on a straight-line basis, each over an estimated useful life of 6 years.
-Identified indefinite-lived intangible assets consist of in-process research and development.
+Of the total acquired identified intangible assets, we allocated \$2.3 million to developed technology, \$0.5 million to customer relationships, and \$2.6 million to in-process research and development ("IPR&D") as of the acquisition date.
+Identified finite-lived intangible assets consist of developed technology and customer relationships that are being amortized as cost of revenue and sales and marketing expense, respectively, ratably on a straight-line basis, each over an estimated useful life of 6 years.
+Identified indefinite-lived intangible assets consisted of acquired IPR&D relating to existing research and development projects at the time of acquisition.
 The goodwill of \$2.8 million represents the premium we paid over the fair value of the net tangible liabilities assumed and identified intangible assets acquired.
 We paid this premium for a number of reasons, primarily for acquiring developed and in-process technology.
 None of the goodwill recognized as a result of the acquisition is deductible for income tax purposes.
 The financial results of this acquisition were considered immaterial for purposes of pro-forma financial disclosures.
+During the three months ended September 30, 2013, we completed the development of technology associated with the IPR&D projects, and started amortizing this developed technology as cost of revenue ratably on a straight-line basis over an estimated useful life of 6 years.